 How Stress Affects Your Digestive System

-If you’re still in any doubt as to how psychological stress can affect your body, just think how your stomach reacts when you’re nervous.
-Remember those butterflies in the pit of your stomach on your first date, or when you were going for that important job interview?
+Remember how your stomach reacts when you’re nervous: butterflies in the pit of your stomach on your first date, or when you were going for that important job interview?
 That’s a direct result of the “fight or flight response”.

 Chronic, Long-Term Stress Is Much More Problematic